sanger-pathogens/qc_isolates/README.md

-# QC MAGs
+# QC Isolates

 [![Nextflow](https://img.shields.io/badge/nextflow%20DSL2-%E2%89%A521.04.0-23aa62.svg?labelColor=000000)](https://www.nextflow.io/)
 [![run with docker](https://img.shields.io/badge/run%20with-docker-0db7ed?labelColor=000000&logo=docker)](https://www.docker.com/)
 [![run with singularity](https://img.shields.io/badge/run%20with-singularity-1d355c.svg?labelColor=000000)](https://sylabs.io/docs/)

+NOTE: This README is currently in draft form - it is in the process of being adapted from the QC MAGs pipeline.

-QC MAGs is a nextflow pipeline that assesses the quality of Metagenome Assembled Genomes (MAGs).
+QC Isolates is a nextflow pipeline that assesses the quality of Isolate Genomes.
+It is not suitable for Metagenome-Assembled Genomes (MAGs), for those the pipeline QC MAGs should instead be applied.
+These have been differentiated primarily to avoid running metagenomic decontamination on known isolates.

 [[_TOC_]]

 ## Pipeline summary

-The pipeline runs a number of QC tools to classify the bins and predict contamination levels for binned MAGs (fasta format).
+The pipeline runs QC tools to classify the genomes and predict completeness and contamination levels.

-In its simplest usage, **QC MAGs** takes a manifest (CSV; see [Generating a manifest](#generating-a-manifest)), and paths to databases for several tools as input.
-It then runs the following steps on the MAG bins (`fasta` files) within per-sample directories provided in the manifest:
+As input, **QC Isolates** takes a manifest (CSV; see [Generating a manifest](#generating-a-manifest)), and paths to databases for several tools.
+It then runs the following steps on the genome (`fasta` files) within per-sample directories provided in the manifest:

-1. **gtdbtk classify_wf**: The MAGs are classified using steps detailed in the [gtdbtk docs](https://ecogenomics.github.io/GTDBTk/commands/classify_wf.html).
+1. **gtdbtk classify_wf**: The genomes are classified using steps detailed in the [gtdbtk docs](https://ecogenomics.github.io/GTDBTk/commands/classify_wf.html).
 The `ani_screen` step is skipped.
 2. **checkm2 and GUNC**: [CheckM2](https://github.com/chklovski/CheckM2) uses machine learning models to predict the completeness and contamination of genomic bins (independent of their taxonomic classification).
 [GUNC](https://github.com/grp-bork/gunc) is also run to check for chimerism and contamination.
-3. **MDMCleaner**: [MDMCleaner](https://github.com/KIT-IBG-5/mdmcleaner) contamination-aware pipeline for reliable contig classification of metagenome assembled (MAG).
-Sequences that are less than 1000 bases long are removed from the resulting filtered/decontaminated fastas using [seqkit](https://bioinf.shenwei.me/seqkit/).
-4. **checkm2 and GUNC**: The same checkm2 and GUNC commands (stage 2) are run again on the contigs cleaned by MDMCleaner and filtered by seqkit.
-5. **Reporting** A summary CSV report is created that combines the summary files of checkm2, gtdbtk and GUNC runs (both before and after decontamination with MDMCleaner)
+3. **Reporting** A summary CSV report is created that combines the summary files of checkm2, gtdbtk and GUNC runs

 ## Getting started